-Council's Public Health team promotes the health and well-being of its communities through a range of public health programs.
-The Public Health unit works towards the prevention of infectious disease and the minimisation of public health risks throughout the Shire.
-Programs include food safety surveillance, immunisation services, regulation of domestic waste water disposal, the investigation of infectious disease outbreaks, tobacco education and enforcement as well as the investigation of public health nuisance complaints.
+Council's Public Health team promotes the health and wellbeing of its communities through a range of public health programs.
+The Public Health unit works towards the prevention of infectious disease and the minimisation of public health risks throughout the shire.
+Programs include food safety surveillance, immunisation services, regulation of domestic wastewater disposal, the investigation of infectious disease outbreaks, tobacco education as well as the investigation of public health nuisance complaints.

 If you are planning to open a new food premises or wish to serve food as part of your accommodation service, there are registrations that you are required to obtain.
 You will need to contact council officers to discuss your proposal.

 Are you a community or sporting group wanting to raise fund by selling food to the public?
 Then the following information will assist you to know your obligations under the Victorian Food Act.

 The Victorian Department of Health has developed a short video and interactive website to help community groups understand and meet their food safety obligations when selling food to raise funds in Victoria.

 Click on the link below to view the video.
 Please contact council if you require further information.